StrongTechProject/iCloud-ObsiSync/docs/Doc.md

 ## 1. Overview

-This workflow is designed to automatically sync (mirror backup) an Obsidian Vault stored in **iCloud Drive** to a specified local directory, and use **Git** to commit and push all changes to a remote **GitHub** repository.
+This workflow is designed to automatically sync (mirror backup) an Obsidian Vault stored in **iCloud Drive or any local directory** to a specified local directory, and use **Git** to commit and push all changes to a remote **GitHub** repository.
 This achieves automated version control and off-site backup for your Obsidian notes.

 ### ✨ Key Features
 - **One-Click Install**: Provides an `install.sh` script to clone the repo and start the setup wizard.